aws-samples/cfn101-workshop/docs/LOCAL_DEVELOPMENT.md

 - Ruby >=2.6 and gem
 - [cfn-nag](https://github.com/stelligent/cfn_nag)

+> **Note:** For Windows 10, we recommend enabling Windows Subsystem for Linux (WSL) and installing Linux distribution of your choice,
+> for example here are the instructions on how to install [Ubuntu](https://ubuntu.com/tutorials/ubuntu-on-windows)

 Here is an example how to install pre-requisites on macOS/Linux using [Homebrew](https://brew.sh/).
 ```shell
 # install python3